 3 Evaluation algorithm

-Earlier, PCs on decks performed real-time monitoring of transmitting current parameters that was only limited to observing changes in amplitude, a quality that can only be described qualitatively.
-To evaluate the properties of current quantitatively, more parameters must be calculated, predominantly the actual work factors such as the frequency, amplitude, ideal value difference, waveform repetition, and harmonic energy multiple aspects that influence the quality of the received data.
-In order to facilitate the analysis of fast Fourier transform (FFT) operation, the data is divided into blocks by fixed-period number(N) and the corresponding length of time(T) can be obtained by dividing N by sampling rate(fs) as shown in equation
+Earlier, PCs on decks performed real-time monitoring of transmitting-current parameters that was limited to observing changes in amplitude, a quality that can only be described qualitatively.
+To evaluate the properties of current quantitatively, more parameters must be calculated, predominantly the actual work factors such as the frequency, amplitude, ideal-value difference, waveform repetition, and harmonic-energy multiple aspects that influence the quality of the received data.
+In order to facilitate the analysis of fast Fourier transform (FFT) operations, the data are divided into blocks by fixed-period number (N), and the corresponding length of time (T) can be obtained by dividing N by the sampling rate (f_s) as shown in Eq.
+(1):

-1: